Podcast Sponsorship ROI Case Studies and Examples (2026)

 Four tracking layers covered attribution across the full 90-day commission window:

-• Unique landing page built specifically for podcast audience (healthcompliance.com/podcast)
+• Unique landing page built specifically for the podcast audience (healthcompliance.com/podcast)

-• UTM parameters on all links to separate podcast traffic in sponsor’s analytics
+• UTM parameters on all links to separate podcast traffic in the sponsor’s analytics

-• Demo request form included “How did you hear about us?” field with podcast pre-selected
+• Demo request form included a “How did you hear about us?” field with podcast pre-selected

-• CRM tagged all podcast leads for long-term conversion tracking
+• CRM tagging on all podcast leads for long-term conversion tracking

 Results after the one-month campaign: